swiftlang/swift-evolution/releases/swift-5_0.md

-## Development major version:  Swift 5.0

-Released on March 25, 2019
+# Swift 5.0 - Released on March 25, 2019

-### Primary Focus: ABI Stability
+## Primary Focus: ABI Stability

 The Swift 5 release **will** provide [ABI stability](https://github.com/apple/swift/blob/master/docs/ABIStabilityManifesto.md#what-is-abi-stability) for the Swift Standard Library.
 ABI stability enables OS vendors to embed a Swift Standard Library and runtime in the OS that is compatible with applications built with Swift 5 or later.
 Progress towards achieving ABI stability will be tracked at a high level on the [ABI Dashboard](https://swift.org/abi-stability/).